sentamalin/beakermentions-endpoint/README.md

 Now, when an application opens Alice's file, they may notice the `@webmention` key in the metadata.
 They may get all the stored mentions from the Beakermentions Endpoint by reading `hyper://alice-beakermentions/mentions/hyper/alice/microblog/a-good-day.md.json` and display whichever mentions they want to present by processing each URL.

 ## License

-© 2020 [Don Geronimo][7].
+Written in 2020 by [Don Geronimo][7].
 To the extent possible under law, Don Geronimo has waived all copyright and related or neighboring rights to Beakermentions Endpoint by publishing it under the [CC0 1.0 Universal Public Domain Dedication][8].
 This work is published from the United States.

 Made with ❤️ and JavaScript.
 Please freely share and remix.